-As Figure 8 shows, in February 2021, 60 percent of participants chose the second statement, recognizing the role of policy in shaping economic wellbeing.
-In earlier surveys, this statement was endorsed by similar percentages of participants.
-Even among Republicans, about half of participants typically preferred this statement.
-For all other demographic groups, clear majorities generally preferred the second statement.
-Across groups, people recognized that policy plays a major role in shaping economic outcomes.
+As figure 7 shows, 62 percent of participants chose the second statement, recognizing the role of policy in shaping economic wellbeing.
+Even among Republicans, about half of participants preferred this statement.
+For all other demographic groups, a clear majority preferred the second statement.
+Across groups, people recognize that policy plays a major role in shaping economic outcomes.

-Figure 8: Market naturalism vs. influence of economic policy (whole sample)
+Figure 7: Market naturalism vs influence of economic policy (whole sample)